 Concerted Action Energy Efficiency Directive

-CA EED exists to support the effective implementation of the Directive on Energy Efficiency in all EU Member States, Norway and the…
+CA EED exists to support the effective implementation of the Directive on Energy Efficiency in all EU Member States and Norway.

 Concerted Action for the Renewable Energy Sources